ahgraber/AIMLbling-about/content/blog/typos-part-1/index.md

 <!-- markdownlint-enable -->

 This is part one of a four-part series (two, three, four) where I examine these questions.
 In this post, I'll lay out my plan of attack and explain how I plan to induce typos in a controlled manner for experimentation.
-In later posts, I'll use the typo generation function to induce typos with increasing frequency in the hopes of understanding how typos influence tokenization, embedding, and generation.
+In later posts, I plan to use the typo generation function to induce typos with increasing frequency in the hopes of understanding how typos influence tokenization, embedding, and generation.

 ## Hypotheses